 Paramount in the rating process is the sufficiency rating of the bridge.
-The sufficiency rating formula is a method of rating the structural integrity of a bridge by calculating four separate factors to obtain a numeric value, which is indicative of bridge sufficiency.
+The sufficiency rating formula is a method of rating the quality of a bridge by calculating four separate factors to obtain a numeric value, which is indicative of a bridge's sufficiency to meet the demands placed upon it.
 In this formula, 55% of the total is based on structural adequacy and safety, 30% on serviceability and functional obsolescence, and 15% on essentiality for public use.
 The result of this calculation is a percentage in which 100% would represent an entirely sufficient bridge and 0% would represent an entirely deficient bridge.
-The primary use of the sufficiency rating is as a planning tool to prioritize bridge projects for federal funding purposes; it is NOT the best indicator of the relative safety of a bridge.
+The primary use of the sufficiency rating is as a planning tool to prioritize bridge projects for funding purposes; it is NOT the best indicator of the absolute physical condition of a bridge.